simoneart/ABM-project/README.md

 ### Network classes and their properties
 In this section I just want to give a quick overview of the topologies I am going to study with some few key features. <br>

 -**Square lattice**: The simplest kind of regular, deterministic graph.
-In 2-dimensions each node has exactly 4 neighbours.
+In 2-dimensions each node has exactly 4 neighbors.

 -**Erdos-Renyi**: A very simple regular random network, where the edges between the N nodes have the same probability of existing.
 The average degree $<k>$ represents well the number of neighbors of the nodes.